thalber/Atmo/API.md

 ## Naming

 "Happens" are like *world events*.
-This name was picked to avoid confusion with vanilla's Triggers.
+This name was picked to avoid confusion with vanilla's Events/Triggers.

 ## Classes
 ### [API](src/API.cs)